-Snapppt uses a range of methods in an attempt to retrieve accurate and helpful data, and have this displayed to customers within your Snapppt profile or embed.
+The Sauce platform uses a range of methods in an attempt to retrieve accurate and helpful data, and have this displayed to customers in your visual shopping feeds.
 This is based on us retrieving the page (e.g the product page), and parsing data such of OG tags and HTML elements from the page.
 Thus it is important that your page is not blocked by a 'coming soon' or password protected page.

-Assuming the link actually takes your customer to the product page: then if you are still not seeing pricing data, if images are missing, or you spot any other kind of inaccuracy, this will be down to your website or store not presenting the data in which we can easily retrieve it.
+Assuming the link actually takes your customer to the product page: then if you are still not seeing pricing data, if images are missing, or you spot any other kind of inaccuracy, this will be down to your website or store not handling the data in a way that can be easily retrieved.